-Top Three Lowrider Clubs in Greater L.A.
+Posted on Car Accident Law Blog / Top Three Lowrider Clubs in Greater L.A.

 It’s almost like you can’t quite put your finger on it.
 However, the way that mechanics and enthusiasts create beautiful rides is incredible.
 So what is a lowrider?
-A low-rider can be a person, or a type of custom motorized vehicle. (sometimes low rider ).
+A low-rider can be a person or a type of custom motorized vehicle. (sometimes low rider ).

-Many are equipped with hydraulics that can make the vehicle lean, and bounce up and down on its wheels and tires with the press of a button or flick of a switch.
-And the wheels are tires are also unique.
-Most popular are wire-spoke wheels coupled with whitewall tires.
-Generally, the wheels, or “rims” start around 13" in diameter.
+Many are equipped with hydraulics that can make the vehicle lean and bounce up and down on its wheels and tires with a button’s press or flick of a switch.
+And the wheels are tires also unique.
+Most popular are wire-spoke wheels coupled with whitewall tires—generally, the wheels or “rims” start around 13″ in diameter.

 But modernly, some cruisers are using spinners and tiny dubs.
-Because of its unique characteristics specific characteristics, while a low-rider is always a lowered car, a lowered car is not always a low-rider.
+Because of its unique characteristics, while a low-rider is always a lowered car, a lowered car is not always a low-rider.